postgres-plugin/people/README.md

 ...
 ]
 ```
-Returns an array of orgs, first orgs that don't have a primary user, then alphabetically.
+Returns an array of orgs, ordering them alphabetically.